-Personally, I would not recommend going further back than the Series 6 at this point.
+I would not recommend going further back than the Series 6 at this point.
 Independent of the features you’ll lose access to model by model, the older Apple Watches inevitably offer shorter lifespans.
 With every new version of watchOS, the Apple Watch’s operating system, the company will inevitably shut off support for each older watch, leaving you without access to new software-enabled features and security updates.
 It may be cheaper, but we can’t recommend you buy an Apple Watch Series 4, knowing that it will likely become obsolete in less than 12 months.
-And if you’re using an Apple Watch Series 3, which Apple sold until earlier this year but stopped supporting with watchOS 9, you should consider upgrading soon to ensure your watch remains secure, especially if you use it for Apple Pay.
+And suppose you’re using an Apple Watch Series 3, which Apple sold until earlier this year but stopped supporting with watchOS 9.
+In that case, you should consider upgrading soon to ensure your watch remains secure, especially if you use it for Apple Pay.

 What size watch face should you get?

 The new Apple Watch SE offers two case sizes, 40mm and 44mm.
 Series 8 features a larger size range at 41mm and 45mm.
-The Apple Watch Ultra comes in a single, extra large 49mm size.
+The Apple Watch Ultra comes in a single, extra-large 49mm size.
 Though it sounds small, even a 1mm difference can feel quite striking on your wrist and looks substantially larger.

-If you’re unsure what size would feel right, we recommend going to an Apple store or other retailer and trying all of the sizes on to see what feels right.
+If you’re unsure what size would feel right, we recommend going to an Apple store or other retailer and trying all sizes on to see what feels right.
 If one Watch feels noticeably better than the others, go with it.
 A bigger screen is an upgrade, but it won’t matter if the Watch feels bulky or uncomfortable on your wrist.

 Which Apple smartwatch is the best fitness tracker?